The Week 13 NFL main slate kicks off on Sunday, Dec. 6, at 1 p.m. ET.

 New NFL DFS Trial Offer: Try our new football subscription for $4.95 and get access to our industry-leading tools and projections.

-There are seven running backs atop the individual Pro Models that Jonathan Bales, Peter Jennings (CSURAM88), Sean Koerner, Chris Raybon, Kevin McClelland (SportsGeek), Ryan Hodge and I have constructed.
+There are six tight ends atop the individual Pro Models that Jonathan Bales, Peter Jennings (CSURAM88), Sean Koerner, Chris Raybon, Kevin McClelland (SportsGeek), Ryan Hodge and I have constructed.

-Here’s where they place within our Week 13 fantasy football rankings (as of Wednesday afternoon).
+Here’s where they place within our Week 13 fantasy football rankings (as of Thursday evening).

-Of these seven, the two who stand out most to me are Cook and Ekeler.
+Of these six, the two who stand out most to me are Waller and Akins.
 The other guys I will highlight as needed in the section on players with week-winning upside.

 FantasyLabs Positional Breakdowns

 For more in-depth NFL analysis, check out The Action Network.

 Darren Waller: Las Vegas Raiders (-8) at New York Jets (46.5 Over/Under)